 Any type of apple can be used for apple butter.
-I have used both Mcintosh and Fuji varieties before and they both turned out perfect.
+I have used both McIntosh and Fuji varieties and they both turn out perfect.

 Generally speaking, softer apple varieties will cook down faster.
 So, if you want to cut back on the cooking time by a few minutes, try Fuji, McIntosh, Golden Delicious, or Jonagold varieties.